Opened on October 29, 2005, the Harold E. LeMay Skateboard Park is one

 Check In Procedures

-All participants must check in at the front office prior to entering the skate park.
+All participants must check in at the control room prior to entering the skate park.

 Only participants are allowed in the park.
 Spectators must go around through the mall gate for viewing.